-IN THE A.I.
+IN THE AIof THE Beholder

-The hands of red ochre captivated her.
+The photos of handprints immortalized in red ochre captivated Hellia.

-“Beauty is in the eye of the beholder,” was an old idiom that resonated with her in her youth.
-However, it was never just ‘in the eye.’
-It was in every nuance of the moment; it was in the surroundings, the light, what that person had eaten earlier, their sleep last night, their fluctuating neuro-chemicals, their childhood, every single experience they’d ever had.
-Beauty was dependent on everything from how that eye was genetically constructed to a traumatic event that changed neural wiring twenty years prior.
-Therefore, if one really knew the beholder to their core, one could create the beauty that eye craved to see, or ear craved to hear.
+Beauty is in the eye of the beholder.
+The old idiom resonated with her.
+However, it was never just ‘in the eye,’ was it?
+It was in every nuance of the moment; it was in someone's surroundings, the light, smell, temperature, what that person had eaten earlier, the amount of sleep they'd had, their fluctuating neurochemicals, and so on.
+Beauty was dependent on everything from how an eye was genetically constructed to traumatic events that rewired a brain.
+Therefore, if one really knew the beholder to their core, one could create the beauty that that eye craved to see, or ear craved to hear.
 And if the subject didn't know they wanted it, they soon would.

-She put down the glass of Malbec wine and listened to the sounds of chaos outside her studio.
+Hellia put down the glass of wine and listened to the sounds of chaos outside her studio.
 There was a rhythm to it and her fingers began to tap the crystal table at which she sat.
-White noise of screaming and yelling—crash tinkle—gun shot gun shot—siren warble—crash thud—chanting—gun shot—shriek—crash tinkle.She could compose a piece to this.
+White noise of screaming and yelling—crash tinkle—gun shot gun shot—siren warble—crash thud—chanting—gun shot—shriek—crash tinkle.She could compose a piece of music to this.
 Closing her eyes, a symphony of strings, drums, and brass began to overlay the riot of noise.
 By assessing how others would probably feel to every dip and roll and rise of the music, she could feel it better herself.
 Empathy was vital to meaningful art.

 That’s when the government got involved.
 She, Darius, and the other artists and musicians were put under strict security.
 No more were they allowed to venture out and interact with the masses.
 Did it sadden her?
 Yes.
 Countless experiences and inspiration were slipping away, moments she could have caught on canvas, clay, stone, polymer, faux-flesh, augmented and virtual reality.
-Without that connection to the world how could she reflect it?
+Without connection to the world how could she reflect it?
 The gun shots and screaming were getting closer.
 She smiled.
 There it was, the outside world.
 It was finally coming to her.
 Would she be able to produce something beautiful, something that reflected the human spirit, before its spirit tore down the walls?
 Perhaps she could create one last, great piece of art.

 They stared at her but didn’t see her.
 Instead, they saw her creation: themselves.

-“A.I.
-Artist, Ralia, Blows Audience Away!” read the headlines the next day.
-As far as the people who mattered were concerned, Ralia had staged the entire thing, conducting a live-art, performance piece about societal travails that only a few select elites had been invited to witness.
-Only Ralia and the governing Artificial Intelligence knew that the one hundred and seven ‘audience members’ were nobody’s from the aid-barracks that ended up incarcerated or killed onsite.
-No one listened to anything but the infallible news-bots that made up sensationalized conflicting, untrustworthy stories.
+“AI Artist, Hellia, Blows Audience Away!” said the headlines and taglines the next day.
+As far as the people who mattered were concerned, Hellia had staged the entire thing, and conducted a live-art performance piece about societal struggles.
+Only Hellia and the AI network knew that the one-hundred-and-seven ‘audience members’ were nobody’s from the aid barracks that ended up incarcerated or killed onsite.
+No one listened to anything but the infallible newsbots that made up sensationalized, conflicting, bullshit stories.
 Hence, there was no need to worry about repercussions.
-Besides, if anyone questioned it and raised another outcry, the countless interconnected A.I.’s would know immediately, alert the people that mattered, and they would enact the necessary response to ensure the status quo of progress.
+Besides, if anyone questioned it and raised another outcry, the countless interconnected AI’s would know immediately, alert the people that mattered, and they would enact the necessary response to ensure the status quo of progress.

 When facts were subjective, masses could be subjected.